keptn/lifecycle-toolkit/docs/content/en/docs/implementing/integrate/_index.md

   that represents the Workload.
-  If the Workload has no `version` annotation/labels and the pod has only one container, the Lifecycle Toolkit takes the image tag as version (unless it is "latest").
+  If the Workload has no `version` annotation/labels and the pod has only one container,
+  Keptn takes the image tag as version
+  (unless it is "latest").
 * `keptn.sh/app` or `app.kubernetes.io/part-of`: Determines the name
    of the generated `KeptnApp` representing your Application.
    All Workloads that share the same value for this label are consolidated into the same `KeptnApp` resource.

-KLT automatically generates appropriate [KeptnApp](../../yaml-crd-ref/app.md) resources that are used for observability, based on whether the `keptn.sh/app` or `app.kubernetes.io/part-of` annotation/label is populated:
+Keptn automatically generates appropriate [KeptnApp](../../yaml-crd-ref/app.md) resources that are used for observability, based on whether the `keptn.sh/app` or `app.kubernetes.io/part-of` annotation/label is populated:

-* If either of these annotations/labels are populated, KLT automatically generates a `KeptnApp` resource that includes all workloads that have the same annotation/label, thus creating a `KeptnApp` resource for each defined grouping
+* If either of these annotations/labels are populated, Keptn automatically generates a `KeptnApp` resource that includes all workloads that have the same annotation/label, thus creating a `KeptnApp` resource for each defined grouping

-* If only the `workload` and `version` annotations/labels are available (in other words, neither the `keptn.sh/app` or `app.kubernetes.io/part-of` annotation/label is populated), KLT creates a `KeptnApp` resource for each `KeptnWorkload` and your observability output traces the individual `Keptnworkload` resources but not the combined workloads that constitute your deployed application.
+* If only the `workload` and `version` annotations/labels are available (in other words, neither the `keptn.sh/app` or `app.kubernetes.io/part-of` annotation/label is populated), Keptn creates a `KeptnApp` resource for each `KeptnWorkload` and your observability output traces the individual `Keptnworkload` resources but not the combined workloads that constitute your deployed application.